diplodocuslongus/avar_imu_ros2/README.md

 Notes:

-- thought the recommended minimum duration for the data capture is 3hrs (10800s) this time can be reduced either by adjusting the period_max parameter in src/AllanVarianceComputor.cpp (line 144), this is the average tau for the ADEV analysis; or by removing all the `nan` in the output `.csv` file.
+- though the recommended minimum duration for the data capture is 3hrs (10800s) this time can be reduced either by adjusting the period_max parameter in src/AllanVarianceComputor.cpp (line 144), this is the average tau for the ADEV analysis; or by removing all the `nan` in the output `.csv` file.
 - to get the duration of the datacapture, which is a parameter to set (TODO: couldn't this be read from the rosbag?), do `ros2 bag info rosbag_directory` where rosbag_directory is the directory containing the .mcap rosbag., there is a `Duration` field.
 - to get the sampling rate (also a required parameter), play the rosbag (`ros2 bag play rosbag_directory`) and use `ros2 topic hz /the_imu_topic/imu_raw`, for example `ros2 topic hz /bno055/imu_raw`: